zohar-yzgiaev/TaskFly/README.md

 - ✈️ Jet Stream: Urgent tasks that need to be executed within the next 2 hours.
 - 🚲 Daily Cruise: Tasks that need to be executed by the end of the day.
 - 🐢 Turtle Pace: Tasks that can wait to be executed sometime this week.

+With TaskFly, you're not just scheduling tasks - you're controlling a powerful, flexible daemon that handles job dependencies, manages job execution environments, provides direct feedback on job statuses, and offers a centralized dashboard for monitoring all your tasks.

 ## 🔧 Installation